rayotoo/MultiOmics/Proteomics/01_JvSFN6/readme.md

 ```

-- For the main proteomics network/pathway analysis
+- For the proteomics network/pathway analysis
 ```R
 # Install BiocManager if not already installed
 if (!requireNamespace("BiocManager", quietly = TRUE))